Environmental Financial Assistance

 Site Cleanup Subaccount Program (SCAP)

 In late 2014, Senate Bill 445 created the Site Cleanup Subaccount Program (SCAP), which allows the State Water Resource Control Board to provide grants to investigate and clean up contaminated properties that ARE NOT associated with petroleum fuel underground storage tanks.
-SCAP’s list of contaminants is more extensive than existing fund/grants, therefore broadening the types of properties that may be eligible.
+SCAP’s list of contaminants is more extensive than existing funds/grants, therefore broadening the types of properties that may be eligible.
 As of August 2015, TRG can submit a “pre-application” to screen for eligibility.

 The State Water Board determines which program, if any, is the most appropriate for each project.
 Eligible projects include:

-- responsible party lacks financial resources
+- the responsible party lacks financial resources

 - level of harm or threat to human health, safety, and the environment from surface or groundwater contamination